Requesting a code review

 As soon as reviewers approve your changes, you close the review.

 While committing changes is self-explanatory, we'll describe the other steps below.

 Create a code review

-- Log into Upsource and locate your project in the list:
+Log into Upsource and locate your project.
+Use to find it:

 Click Review changes, then select Create review from the pop-up menu.

-A new review is created, opened, and its ID is displayed at the top left (JD-CR-48 in our case):
+A new review is created, opened, and its ID is displayed at the top left (JD-CR-49 in our case):